 So why can I not do this on a computer programme, like I am typing this straight onto a keyboard?
 Well, if you are writing text, you can write ‘A’ with a pencil, or you can type ‘A’ on a keyboard, and either way the shape ‘A’ will appear on your respective media.
 But the process of doing that in notes is not, for me, composing music, but rather transcribing it – and while no doubt there were many composers (Mozart the most infamous) who wrote down music already conceived in their heads, I don’t write my music like that.
 So as I play around with shapes and ideas, the physical action of going up and down on the stave, feeling the contour of the notes go up and down, the effort and tension of moving from one pitch to another – these are all engendered in the act of writing the pitches with your hand, whether in pitch (up and down) or in time (left and right).

 My sketches range in format from A3 or occasionally larger sheets of paper to a notebook or musical memoranda on backs of envelopes.
 I have become deft at whooshing five parallel lines on any blank piece of paper which falls to hand.
-I veer with depressing frequency between trying to keep my sketches systemised, collated and dated, to trying to hide from any structure in a chaotic mess of ideas.
-Either way, after a certain period of time – it can be days, months, or even years – one ends up with a huge number of pieces of paper which look something like this:
+I veer between trying to keep my sketches systemised, collated and dated, like a sort of diary, to wallowing in more of a melting-pot of ideas.
+Either way, after a certain period of time – it can be days, months, even years – I end up with a huge number of pieces of paper which look something like this:

 There is little here which could be defined as a piece, or even a section, or even (quite often) a sound.
 I often write words – about what I want the piece to be, or not be.
 But it is with these materials that I can begin to discover what the piece is, as an object in itself, a series of events and not just a jumble of ideas or intentions.